Sailendharan/Microbiome_workshop/README.md

 qiime demux summarize --i-data raw_data/demux-paired-end.qza --o-visualization raw_data/demux-paired-end.qzv
 ```

-### 2.2 transferring qzv files between server and your system
+### 2.2 transferring qzv files between server and your system (Optional useful when working in a server)

 * open a new terminal in your laptop and write the following scp command to transfer files between server and laptop only for linux and Mac

-change the xxx to match your id's
+change the xxx to match your id's another option is sftp

 ```
 scp -r studentxx@sumo.biotech.wisc.edu:/home/BIOTECH/xxxxx/qiime2_tutorial/demux/demux-paired-end.qzv /xxx/xxxx/